Attryy/Setting-up-your-Python-ML-system/README.md

 You should see an output which lists the NVIDIA 384 driver and your NVIDIA GPU.

-Install a number of necassary build/dev packages:
+Install a number of necessary build/dev packages:
 `~$ sudo apt-get install g++ freeglut3-dev build-essential libx11-dev libxmu-dev libxi-dev libglu1-mesa libglu1-mesa-dev`

 The default gcc/g++ version for Ubuntu 17.10 is 7.2.0 (Ubuntu 7.2.0-8ubuntu3).
 This can be checked by: